Lunar station: Indian nakshatra

 The nakshatras (or more precisely nákṣatra, lit. "stars") are the Indian form of lunar stations.
 They usually number 27 but sometimes 28 and their names are related to the most prominent constellations in each sector.
-According to the modern tradition they start from a point on the ecliptic precisely opposite the star Spica (Sanskrit: Chitrā) and develop eastwards but the oldest traditional method was to use the Vernal Equinox point as the starting point of Ashvini Nakshatra.
+In modern practice they start from a point on the ecliptic precisely opposite the star Spica (Sanskrit: Chitrā) and develop eastwards but the oldest traditional method was to use the Vernal Equinox point as the starting point of Ashvini Nakshatra.
 In classical Hindu mythology, the creation of the nakshatras is attributed to Daksha.
-They were wives of Chandra, the moon god.
-The nakshatras of traditional bhartiya astronomy are based on a list of 28 asterisms found in the Atharvaveda (AVŚ 19.7) and also in the Shatapatha Brahmana.
+The nakshatras were wives of Chandra, the moon god.
+The nakshatras of traditional Hindu astronomy are based on a list of 28 asterisms found in the Atharvaveda (AVŚ 19.7) and also in the Shatapatha Brahmana.
 The first astronomical text that lists them is the Vedanga Jyotisha.
 The stations are important parts of Indian astrology.

 Arabic manzil

 In the traditional Arabic astrological system, the new moon was seen to move through 28 distinct manāzil (singular: manzil "house") during the normal solar year, each manzil lasting, therefore, for about 13 days.
 One or more manazil were then grouped into a nawaa (plural anwaa) which were tied to a given weather pattern.
 In other words, the yearly pattern was divided in the following manner: A year was divided into anwaa, each of which was made up of one more manazil, which were associated with a dominant star or constellation.
 These stars and constellations were sometimes, but not always, connected in some way to constellations in the Zodiac.
 Moreover, as the anwaa repeat on a regular, solar cycle, they can be correlated to fixed points on the Gregorian calendar.

 The following table is a breakdown of the anwaa and their position on the Gregorian calendar.